tainanboy/dining_chatbot/README.md

 ### How it works

-Based on a conversation with the customer, the chatbot will pick customer’s preferred ‘cuisine' and suggest restautants.
+Based on a conversation with the customer, the chatbot would response and ask for user's information and preference.
+The chatbot will pick customer’s preferred ‘cuisine' and suggest restautants.
 The app will search through ElasticSearch to get suggestions of restaurant IDs with this cuisine.
 At this point, the app would also query the DynamoDB table with these restaurant IDs to find more information about the restaurants you want to suggest to your customers like name and address of the restaurant.

 ### Example Interaction
 User: Hello